Montreal, Canada

 Best Times to Visit Attractions to Avoid Crowds:

-- Early Mornings: Visit popular attractions like Mount Royal or the Notre-Dame Basilica early in the morning to beat the crowds and enjoy a more peaceful experience.
+- Early Mornings: Visit popular attractions like Mount Royal or the Notre-Dame Basilica early in the morning to beat the crowds.

 Local Events, Festivals, or Seasonal Highlights: